Frequently Asked Questions

 * Please note: Acceptance letters from institutions offering the Health Care Assistant Program are not sufficient proof of enrollment into HCAP.

-• Applicants must complete and submit an HCAP Pre-Requisite Stipend Application Form with all supporting documents to the Choose2Care team at Health Match BC.
+- Applicants must complete and submit an HCAP Pre-Requisite Stipend Application Form with all supporting documents to the HCA Team.

 Further notes on eligibility: